CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 Dispatcher is the core tasking component of the system.
 It checks the type of file submitted to the system and routes each file to the appropriate service depending on service availability and file type.
 It keeps track of children for a given file (zip extraction, etc.) and ensures that a submission is not completed until all the children have been processed and all files have been sent to the appropriate services.
 Dispatcher keeps track of errors in the system and re-queues jobs if it detects a failure that is recoverable.
 It is the Dispatcher’s job to mark a submission as completed when all work is done.
 Dispatcher does all its queuing using non-persistent Redis queues.
 If the Dispatcher is restarted, all inflight submissions are restarted from the beginning.
 This is usually not a problem because Assemblyline has service-level caching.

 Dispatcher also keeps metrics on how many files are being completed in the system over a given interval.
+This information can be observed from the Dashboard in the UI.

 #### Ingester